BradoBrain/CombineLearning/README.md

     - .tryCatch - operator like .catch but has option to throw an error.

     - .mapError - operator which allow usa central place to catch errors before subscriber and give us a clouser to throw new error.

+    - .replaceError - operator to substitude a value instead of error.

 </details>